Define and Configure Variant Sources and Sinks

-Simulink® provides two blocks that you can use to visualize all possible implementations of variant choices in a model graphically.
-These blocks are called Variant Source and Variant Sink.
+Simulink® provides two blocks, Variant Source and Variant Sink, that you can use to visualize all possible implementations of variant choices in a model graphically.
+This example shows how to configure variant choices using the Variant Source and Variant Sink blocks.

 Add Variant Source and Variant Sink blocks to your model.

 Using blocks from the Simulink Library Browser, create sources and sinks that represent variant choices.
 Connect choices to the input and output ports of the Variant Source and Variant Sink blocks.